jdupak/diploma-thesis/src/00_thesis.md

 # Implementation

-The goal of this project was to implement a prototype of a Polonius-based borrow-checker for Rustc GCC to explore the feasibility of this approach and provide code infrastructure for further development.
-The project was implemented in a [personal fork](https://github.com/jdupak/gccrs/), and stabilized parts are being submitted to the main [Rustc GCC GitHub repository](https://github.com/Rust-GCC/gccrs).
-All accepted changes are scheduled to be included in the [central GCC repository](https://gcc.gnu.org/git/) by the maintainers of Rust CGG with the help of the author.

-After initial experiments described in Chapter [5.1](#analysis-of-the-fact-collection-problem), the project was implemented in the following phases: First, an initial version of the borrow-checker IR (BIR), lowering from HIR to BIR (the BIR builder), and textual BIR dump were implemented.
+After initial experiments described in @sec:analysis-of-the-fact-collection-problem, the project was implemented in the following phases: First, an initial version of the borrow-checker IR (BIR), lowering from HIR to BIR (the BIR builder), and textual BIR dump were implemented.
 Second, the first version of the BIR fact collection and the Polonius FFI were implemented.
 At this stage, the first simple error detections were tested.
 Next, the implementation had to be extended to handle more complex data types, especially generic ones.
 Finally, the BIR fact collection was extended to handle the new information and emit all the available facts.

 The initial version of the borrow-checker included only the minimal possible information that the borrow-checker was expected to need.
 The builder was able to lower the most operator and initializer expressions, borrow expressions, function calls, and simple control flow operations (`if`, `if/else`, `while`, `loop`, `return`).
 The whole compiler was [extended](https://github.com/Rust-GCC/gccrs/pull/2689) to handle labeled[ blocks](https://doc.rust-lang.org/reference/expressions/loop-expr.html#labelled-block-expressions) to be able to lower (and test) `break` and `continue` expressions.
 Note that in the Rustc language, `break` and `continue` keywords can be used with a label identifier to break out of a nested loop, and it can be used to return a value out of any labeled block[@reference].
 The BIR dump was designed to be as similar to MIR as possible to allow for manual verification of the BIR.
 This part turned out to have some issues because rustc performs many transformations of MIR, and there are many versions of the dump available.
 Originally, the dump from the online [Compiler Explorer](https://godbolt.org/) was used as it was easily available.
 However, this version of MIR is optimized and cleaned up.
 It was very complicated to keep up with this dump, as it required some additional transformation of the BIR.
 This fact led to a decision to change the reference MIR dump.
 MIR after each MIR pass can be exported from rustc using the flag `-Zdump-mir=*`.
 In addition, there is also the option `-Zunpretty=mir`.
 The logical choice was to continue with the MIR version used for borrow-checking (`-Zdump-mir=nll`).
 This version is not very optimized and contains additional information for borrow-checking.
 Most of the BIR transformations had to be removed after this change of the reference MIR dump.
 This initial version of BIR and related infrastructure was submitted to Rust GCC in [pull request 2702](https://github.com/Rust-GCC/gccrs/pull/2702).
 This PR added 3,779 lines of new code.
 This included a document called "BIR Design Notes" that was written to help new developers get familiar with the borrow-checker implementation.
 It can be found in the file [`gcc/rust/checks/errors/borrowck/bir-design-notes.md`](https://github.com/Rust-GCC/gccrs/blob/df5b6a371dba385e4bb03ebd638cd473c4cc38eb/gcc/rust/checks/errors/borrowck/bir-design-notes.md).

 In the second phase, the fact collection and an interface to the Polonius engine were implemented.
 At this stage, only lifetimes of simple references were handled (at most one lifetime per type).
 Fact collection processed all the places in the place database and walked the BIR control-flow graphs.
 The interface to Polonius consists of a C ABI in gccrs and a C ABI (generated by [rust-bindgen](https://github.com/rust-lang/rust-bindgen) and manually cleaned up and extended) in a small static library in Rust (FFI Polonius).
 The role of the FFI Polonius library is to invoke the Polonius engine.
 A discussion about the integration of this interface into the GCC build system was started in [pull request draft 2716](https://github.com/Rust-GCC/gccrs/pull/2716).
 This problem is very complicated because it requires compilation of Rustc code that is beyond the current capabilities of gccrs.
 For development purposes, the Cargo build system (rustc) is invoked from the GCC Makefile.
 This solution is not viable for production because it does not handle cross-compilation well.
 However, this solution is the best for developer experience.
 It was decided that, for the time being, the build integration will be kept downstream.
 The most viable solution for upstreaming is to release the Polonius FFI as a dynamic library and keep the building outside GCC.
 The final decision will be made when the borrow-checker is ready for a public release.
 For this reason, this phase was not submitted to Rust GCC.
 Newer independent commits are rebased below the FFI commit and submitted separately.
 At this stage, the borrow-checker successfully detected [repeated moves](https://doc.rust-lang.org/error_codes/E0382.html), basic subset errors (i.e., insufficient constraints between inputs and outputs of the function were specified), and [moves behind](https://doc.rust-lang.org/error_codes/E0507.html) a reference](https://doc.rust-lang.org/error_codes/E0507.html).
 At this stage, error output was implemented only using the debug output from FFI Polonius (see the example).

-> ```
+> ```rust
 > [34/35] Checking function test_move
 > Polonius analysis completed.
 Results:
 > Errors: {}